 “To protect you from bad men who come and hunt you with arrows.”

-While the rabbits were staring in awe at the small wall, a cougar climbed down from a tree.
+While the rabbits stared in awe at the wall, a cougar climbed down from a tree.
 Her name was Hickory, and she loved one thing more than anything else: She loved to eat rabbits.

 “Don’t run!”
 Hickory said to the rabbits.
 “I’m not going to hurt you.
 I’m going to save you.”

-“Save us!” one rabbit said sarcastically.
+“Save us!” one rabbit cried.
 “You want to eat us!”

 “Yes, that’s true,” Hickory admitted.
 “But I would never eat all of you.
 If the troll builds his wall, you will all die!”